Client License File

 A client program needs to be told how to reach a Remote Services cluster.
 There are generally two ways to do this.
 The first is through the programming language APIs.
 We'll discuss this option in a later section on programming with Remote Services.
 The second is through a license file.
 You can create a client license file yourself or edit an existing one, using your favorite text editor (Notepad is a good choice on Windows).
 The license file should be named gurobi.lic.

 The license file contains a list of properties of the form PROPERTY=value.
 Lines that begin with the # symbol are treated as comments and are ignored.
-The license file must be placed in your home directory or in one of the following locations:
+The license file must be placed in one of the following locations:

 - C:\gurobi\ on Windows

 - The user's home directory

 Here are the properties you can set to connect to a Cluster Manager:

 - The URL of the Cluster Manager, including the protocol scheme and port.
 For example, use http://mymanager:61080 to access a Cluster Manager using HTTP on port 61080, or https://mymanager:61443 to access a cluster over HTTPS on port 61443.

 - A unique identifier used to authenticate an application on a cluster.

 - The secret password associated with an API access ID.

 - The client password to access the cluster.